doriordan/skuber/README.md

 ## Getting Started

-By default a Skuber client will attempt to connect to the Kubernetes cluster via a [kubectl proxy](http://kubernetes.io/v1.1/docs/user-guide/kubectl/kubectl_proxy.html) running on `localhost:8001`.
+By default a Skuber client will attempt to connect to the default namespace in the  Kubernetes cluster via a [kubectl proxy](http://kubernetes.io/v1.1/docs/user-guide/kubectl/kubectl_proxy.html) running on `localhost:8001`.
 So just run

 	kubectl proxy&

-to support this default configuration.
+on the same host(s) as the client to support this default configuration.

-However alternatvely Skuber can configure the connection details from the same [kubeconfig](http://kubernetes.io/v1.1/docs/user-guide/kubeconfig-file.html) file format used by `kubectl` and other Kubernetes client.
-If you have a working Kubernetes installation, you should already have a kubeconfig file so that you do not need to duplicate your existing configuration.
+However alternatively Skuber can configure the request context details (server URL, namespace, authentication etc.) from the same [kubeconfig](http://kubernetes.io/v1.1/docs/user-guide/kubeconfig-file.html) file format used by `kubectl` and other Kubernetes client.
+If you have a working Kubernetes installation, you should already have a kubeconfig file so that you do not need to duplicate your existing configuration, or you can use the standard instructions from your Kubernetes provider to create the required file(s).

-The $SKUBERCONFIG environment variable must be set in order to use a kubeconfig file.
+The $SKUBERCONFIG environment variable must be set in the clients environment before running the client in order for a kubeconfig file to be used.

     export SKUBERCONFIG=file

-The above instructs Skuber to configure itself from the kubeconfig file in the default location *$HOME/.kube/config*
+The above results ins Skuber configuring itself from the kubeconfig file in the default location *$HOME/.kube/config*

 Or you can supply a specific path for the config file using a file URL:

     export SKUBERCONFIG=file:///home/kubernetes_user/.kube/config

-After establishing your configuration according to one of the above options, you can verify it by (for example) running the [reactive guestbook](examples/src/main/scala/skuber/examples/guestbook) example.
+After establishing your configuration according to one of the above options, you can verify it by (for example) building and running the [reactive guestbook](examples/src/main/scala/skuber/examples/guestbook) example.

 One benefit of this support for kubeconfig files is that you can use [kubectl config](http://kubernetes.io/v1.1/docs/user-guide/kubectl/kubectl_config.html) to manage the configuration settings.